goreleaser/goreleaser/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `releaser` fork and open a pull request against the master branch.
+Push your branch to your `goreleaser` fork and open a pull request against the master branch.